 Helping people, teams and organizations perform at their best, in the behavioral moments of every workday.

 Performance at work happens moment by moment.
 And these moments add up to the tasks and projects that are your work and your career.
-You can perform at your best by better understanding your behaviors in-the-moment, by training these behaviors daily, and by establishing positive conditions for your success.
-And as a leader or manager, you can transform your teams or your organization by putting in place the conditions and behaviors that drive innovation and excellence.
+You can perform at your best by better understanding your behaviors in-the-moment, by training these behaviors to be more productive, and by establishing positive conditions for your success.
+And as a leader or manager, you can transform your teams or your organization by putting in place behavioral fitness programs and the conditions that drive innovation and excellence.

 Job performance happens, moment by moment -- in the meetings, conversations, and tasks that fill our work days.

-When people are dealing with the pressure for results, tight deadlines and constant change, unproductive behaviors often emerge, by default.
+When people are dealing with the pressure for results, tight deadlines and constant change, unproductive behaviors often emerge automatically, as if by default.
 We may become poor listeners, give too little consideration to other's ideas, micromanage, or find ourselves fighting fires instead of working on our most important tasks.